Dealing with Highlights and Shiny Objects

 Try switching to Stripe Engine

-One of the camera settings you can control is the Vision Engine.
-By default for Zivid One+ and Zivid 2, it is set to Phase Engine, but changing it to Stripe Engine can significantly improve the point cloud quality in scenes with shiny objects.
-The Stripe Engine has a higher dynamic range, making it more tolerant to highlights and interreflections.
+Using the Stripe Engine can significantly improve the point cloud quality in scenes with shiny objects.
+The Stripe Engine has a high dynamic range, making it tolerant to highlights and interreflections.

 Cylinders with Phase and Stripe Engine